 Established in the early 18th century, the Royal Botanic Gardens are the oldest of its kind in Australia, as well as the first scientific institution in the country.
 There are different self-guided and guided tours at the gardens, and you can learn many interesting things about botanic science history in Australia.
 It is only a few minutes’ walk from the Opera House and the central district.

 Keep in mind that smoking is not allowed at the park.
 In fact, Australia has some of the strictest cigarette regulations in the world and buying a pack can be really expensive in the land down under.
 You can always opt for a smokeless alternative like a nicotine pouch.
 It allows you to absorb nicotine inside your mouth without damaging your teeth or infringing any local laws.
-This is perfect whenever you are in an airplane, driving or indoors.
+This is perfect whenever you are in an airplane or driving make sure you get Australian international driver’s license.

 Visit the Darling Harbour